Turing instability and 2-D pattern formation in reaction-diffusion systems derived from kinetic theory: Kinetic equations and diffusive limits

 \item[-] $\Gamma\left(\frac{3}{2}, \Theta(\Delta E)\right)$ is the incomplete Gamma function of order $3/2$, where the second argument $\Theta(\Delta E)$ is a proper threshold depending on the energy gap $\Delta E$;

 \item[-] $\Delta E_{IJ}^{HK}$ indicates the energy gap associated to a (inelastic or chemical) transition from states $I,J$ to $H,K$;

 \end{itemize}

-It is important to underline that, through the derivation, an explicit expression of $n_Z$ as quadratic function of $n_1$ is deduced; this algebraic relation allows to reduce the number of variables in the diffusive limit.
-The coefficients for macroscopic observables are positive constants defined in terms of the microscopic parameters (collision frequencies, masses and energy levels), providing some restrictions for the range of validity.\\ As last comment, we notice that the system \eqref{brusselator} is of Brusselator-type; the unique difference consists in the occurrence of coefficient $d$, usually equal to 1 in literature \cite{lefever1988brusselator,lengyel1991modeling}.
+It is important to underline that, through the derivation, an explicit expression of $n_Z$ as quadratic function of $n_1$ is deduced; this algebraic relation allows to reduce the number of variables in the diffusive limit.\\ { In the following, the stability properties will be investigated in a regular open domain; if we suppose that the distribution functions $f_i^\varepsilon$ satisfy given initial conditions at time $t=0$ and specular reflection conditions at the boundary, then, as proved in \cite{bisi2006reactive}, the macroscopic densities exactly obeys equations \eqref{brusselator}, with proper initial data and no-flux conditions at the boundary.\\ The procedure briefly outlined here shows that the coefficients of the macroscopic observables are positive constants that can be explicitly expressed in terms of the underlying microscopic parameters, such as collision frequencies, particle masses, and discrete energy levels.
+In this way, the collective behavior encoded in the macroscopic equations remains directly related to the interaction mechanisms governing the particles dynamics at the microscopic scale.
+This correspondence not only enhances the physical meaning of the macroscopic coefficients but also introduces natural constraints on their admissible values, thereby delimiting the range of validity of the resulting continuum model.}\\ As last comment, we notice that the system \eqref{brusselator} is of Brusselator-type; the unique difference consists in the occurrence of coefficient $d$, usually equal to 1 in literature \cite{lefever1988brusselator,lengyel1991modeling}.
 The role of this parameter, and its effects on the pattern formation, will be investigated in the next section.